Space-Klovns/Klovnstation14/CONTRIBUTING.md

 ## 1. Project lineage

-Klovnstation 14 is an English-direction fork of SS14.
+Klovnstation 14 is a fork of SS14.
 The chain:

 - [space-wizards/space-station-14](https://github.com/space-wizards/space-station-14) - upstream, vanilla SS14.
 - **Klovnstation 14** - this repo - a modded downstream.